Insight Into Canada's Banking Industry: Canadian Banking Statistics

 (Canadian Bankers Association)

 In addition to paying taxes, dividends, and directly contributing to GDP, banks employ many people.
 In fact, banks are among Canada’s largest employers.
-They also employ over 116,000 people in other countries.
+They also employ over 130,000 people in other countries, and in 2023, these banks have paid an estimated $30 billion in benefits and wages.

-Women make up 55.8% of the workforce in the six major Canadian banks.
+Women made up 54.5% of the workforce in the six major Canadian banks in 2024.

 (Canadian Bankers Association)